KojoRising/CKS_Prep/udemy_lecture_notes/RECAP/LINUX-COMMANDS.md

 ## Linux Commands | By Chapter

-`mount` - For checking where serviceaccount is mounted intrapod `uname -r` - For checking kernel group (host vs container) `id` - For checking id/group running in a pod
 `crictl ps` - For checking if container/image is spun back up

+### Ch 13 Cluster Hardening - Service Accounts
+`mount` - For checking where serviceaccount is mounted intra-pod.
+- Usually /run/secrets/

+### Ch 17 Container Runtime Sandboxes
+`uname -r` - For checking kernel group (host vs container)
+- See if kernel group name is different
+`id` - For checking id/group running in a pod

+### Ch.
+18 OS-Level-Security-Domain
+- Check if container/pod is running privileged (direct mapping between container-root & host-root)
+  - `sysctl kernel.hostname=myfakehost` - See if command runs successfully.
+- Check if container/pod is running with privilege escalation
+  - `cat /proc/1/status/ | grep "NoNewPrivs` - 1 = Yes, 0 = No

-## 25 -Behavioral Analytics
+### Ch 25 Behavioral Analytics
 `strace ls` - Intercepts & Logs syscalls